Skip to main content

 Remote Access · Remote Execution · Privilege Escalation

-Delete File · Credential Access · Environment Exposure · Data Transfer
+Delete File · Access Password · Environment Exposure · Data Transfer

 These family-wide Audit rules are the biggest driver of analytics volume — they log every classified command in the family.
 That’s exactly what you want while you’re learning your baseline; once you’ve seen a few days of activity, narrow to the targeted rules above (or add retention/rollup) so the signal stays sharp.

-This pack is built in two complementary layers, so a risky operation is never missed:
+This pack is built in two complementary layers, so a risky operation is caught by one layer or the other:

 • Precise, production-scoped rules key on the environment Unbound’s classifier reads straight from the command — a host like prod-db.internal, a container named prod-api, a namespace production.
 When a command names its environment, it gets the tighter, production-specific treatment.

-• Family-wide Audit rules sit underneath every high-risk family (e.g. Audit all cloud resource destruction, Audit all database writes) and catch everything in that family, however it’s named.
+• Family-wide Audit rules sit underneath every high-risk family (e.g. Audit all cloud resource destruction, Audit all database writes) and log everything that lands in that family, however it’s named.

 The specific rule fires when the target names its environment; the family rule has your back when it doesn’t.
-Together they mean nothing in a high-risk family ever goes unseen.
+Together they give you broad, defense-in-depth coverage across the high-risk families, and the audit trail shows you anything worth tightening next.

 Go live